ebisinteidennis/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# This project is for learning functions and nested loops in C.
+This repo will be used for all 0x02 fuctions and nested loops projects